-Dr Wong’s treatment approach involves educating the patient how to deal with itch, sharing his knowledge in good skin care, identifying and avoidance of triggers and dispensing medical treatments using prescriptive creams, lotions or moisturizers and oral medications best suited for you.
-Dr Wong uses his in depth experience combining old and tested method as well as the newest and latest approach and medications to help eczema sufferers.
+Dr Wong’s treatment approach involves educating the patient how to deal with the itch, sharing his knowledge in good skin care, identifying and avoidance of triggers and dispensing medical treatments using prescriptive creams, lotions or moisturizers and oral medications most suited for you.
+Using his experience, Dr Wong combines old and tested methods as well as the new and current approaches and medications to help eczema sufferers.
 Many patients have benefited from his experience and treatment!

 In this disorder, your own immune system, while protecting your body against foreign germs such as viruses and bacteria, mistakenly attacks your own hair follicles and leads to patchy hair loss on the scalp.
 This can sometimes occur even on eye brow, beard and other areas with hair.

-In Telogen Effluvium, there is acute shedding of telogen (resting) hairs typically occuring three months after a stressful trigger.
+In Telogen Effluvium, there are acute shedding of telogen (resting) hairs typically occurring three months after a stressful trigger.
 Physical or mental stress like child birth, high fever, severe illness, depression or divorce can trigger this type of hair loss.
 Patients typically complain of excess shedding of hairs duing washing, on brushes, and even on pillows and clothes.

 Common fungal nail infection is treatable by taking oral anti-fungal antibiotics.
 For finger nails, it is usually 3 months’ long of treatment and it may take 6-10 months for toe nails.
 Alternatively, an anti-fungal nail varnish can be used for milder and more superficial fungal nail infection.
 Nail surgery is sometimes performed when oral medication is inappropriate or fails.

-Ingrown toenail is a common disorder that most often affects the big toe.
-Initially the side of the big toe becomes red and slightly painful with mild swelling.
-When infection develops, the area can be swollen with pus formation and patient may have difficulty in walking because of pain.
+An ingrown toenail is a common disorder that most often affects the big toe.
+Initially, the side of the big toe becomes red and slightly painful with mild swelling.
+When an infection develops, the area can be swollen with pus formation and the patient may have difficulty in walking because of pain.